dejanu/literate-operator/python_operator/README.md

-# A word about operators

-* Operators are custom controllers...more exactly: A **operator** is a set of **CRD**s and a a set of **controllers**.
-* When you create a new [CustomResourceDefinition](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/), the Kubernetes API Server creates a new RESTful resource path for each version you specify.
-* Controllers are the core of Kubernetes, and of any operator.
-* The OLM (Operator Lifecycle Manager) helps users install, update, and manage operators in the cluster.

 # literate-operator
 K8S operator that aggregates logs from all pods with label defined in the `target` field of `LogDrain` object